-- All cattle must have an official ear tag.
-Identification of animal by official state tag is required either by a USDA issued National Uniform Eartagging System (NUES) tag or a 15-digit Animal Identification Number (AIN) ear tag starting with "840" - 2.
-It is required that all cattle entering the show be currently immunized against IBR, PI3 and BVD.
-A statement that the animal(s) identified have been immunized against IBR, PI3 and BVD must be on the CVI/VCPR. - 3.
-All dairy beef steers need to be vaccinated against Bovine Rhinotracheitis-Virus Diarrhea-Parainfluenza3, Respiratory Syncytial Virus Vaccine, with two doses given a minimum of six weeks apart with the final dose administered a minimum of 14 days prior to check in.
-Both vaccinations must be listed on the CVI/VCPR by the veterinarian. - 4.
+- 1. All cattle must be identified with a 15-digit Animal Identification Number (AIN) ISO-compliant RFID ear tag starting with "840" and bearing the US shield.
+A USDA issued National Uniform Ear tagging System (NUES) tag if permitted if applied prior to Nov.5, 2024.
+This tag type is no longer valid for interstate movement if applied after Nov.
+5, 2024. - 2.
+It is required that all cattle entering the show be currently immunized against IBR, PI3, BVD, and BRSV within the past 12 months.
+A statement that the animal(s) identified have been immunized against IBR, PI3, BVD, and BRSV must be on the CVI/VCPR.
+All dairy beef steers need to be vaccinated against Bovine Rhinotracheitis-Virus (IBR), Parainfluenza 3 (PI3), and Respiratory Syncytial Virus (BRSV), with two doses given a minimum of six weeks apart with the final dose administered a minimum of 14 days prior to check in.
+Both vaccinations must be listed on the CVI/VCPR by the veterinarian. - 3.
 BVD VACCINATIONS: All cattle that have never been vaccinated against BVD or have not been vaccinated against BVD during the previous 12 months, must receive one dose of modified live virus vaccine given at least 15 days and not more than 180 days before the show, or two doses of killed vaccine, two to four weeks apart, with the last dose given at least 15 days and not more than 180 days before the show.
 Cattle that have been vaccinated against BVD within the previous 12 months must receive at least a single injection of live virus or killed vaccine given not less than 15 days and not more than 180 days before the show.
-The date of the BVD vaccination(s) must be recorded on the CVI/VCPR. - 5.
-No cattle showing clinical signs of active ringworm, warts, lice or mange will be admitted to any show. - 6.
+The date of the BVD vaccination(s) must be recorded on the CVI/VCPR. - 4.
+No cattle showing clinical signs of active ringworm, warts, lice or mange will be admitted to any show. - 5.
 A current rabies vaccination administered by a licensed veterinarian is required for animals 3 months of age and older.
 Rabies vaccinated animals must be accompanied by a legible, completed rabies vaccination certificate or the information must be on the CVI/VCPR.
-Market steers (both beef and dairy beef) are exempt from the rabies vaccination requirement. - 7.
+Market steers (both beef and dairy beef) are exempt from the rabies vaccination requirement. - 6.
 Out of State Cattle A CVI issued within the 30 days prior to the date of importation is required.
 Current HPAI testing and moving requirements must be followed when moving dairy cattle into Pennsylvania.
 All of the in state cattle specific requirements apply.
-For Brucellosis and TB testing requirements, call the Bureau of Animal Health's Regulations and Compliance Division at (717) 783-6851.
+For Brucellosis and TB testing requirements, call the Bureau of Animal Health's Regulations and Compliance Division at (717) 783-6851. - 7.
+HPAI testing is not required in cattle.
+This is subject to change if Pennsylvania confirms a positive HPAI case in cattle.